-- 15% of Americans ages 20-69 have some degree of hearing loss due to loud sounds or noise, in both work and regular activities, according to National Institute on Deafness and Other Communication Disorders (NIDCD).
+- According to the American Hearing Research Foundation, 15% of Americans ages 20-69 have some degree of hearing loss due to loud noises that occur in both work and everyday activities.

-- 4,000 new cases of sudden deafness occur every year.
+- Statistics on Deafness and Hearing Loss reports that 4,000 new cases of sudden deafness occur every year.

-- 1 in 5 Americans have hearing loss in at least one of their ears, according to the Hearing Health Foundation.
+- The National Institute on Deafness reports that 1 in 5 Americans has hearing loss in at least one of their ears.

 Understanding Decibel Levels